txhammer68/plasma-Lockscreen-nest-hub/readme.md

 #### Python 3 functions
 * python3 counter.py calls gmail to get unread mail messages and creates a file gmail.js  used in Clock.qml as a variable with import statement

-* images used in status area are included, must change path within qml files to reflect location of images

 ### TODO:
 _________